phoenixsite/django-latch2/README.md

 - If left unconfigured or set to `True` login attempts of paired accounts will be granted permission when connections with Latch service fails.
 - If set to `False` login attempts of paired accounts will be denied when connections with Latch service fails.

+Django-Latch relies on the [message framework](https://docs.djangoproject.com/en/2.1/ref/contrib/messages/) so you must setup your project accordingly.

 We create some models in database, so you must apply migrations after installing the app.